 11:00 a.m.-4:00 p.m.
 Book Fair open to all attendees, with participants who have books available doing sales and signings all day at designated tables in the conference atrium (registration for a table on a first-come, first-served basis; complete details here).

 12:00-4:45 p.m.
-Author coaching (either in-person or via Zoom) with those you registered for this and submitted their top 5 questions, along with a query letter and synopsis (if these are available) by the April 24 deadline for a 15-minute meeting.
+Professional consultations (either in-person or via Zoom) with the one or two consultants participant registered for.
+Submit top 5 questions by the October 30 deadline for a 15-minute meeting.
 Complete details here.

 12:30-1:30 p.m.
 Publisher Q&A Panel with all participating publisher acquisitions editors (in-person only).